 This one, I would probably want to link, in my case, to my website, and specifically to one of my courses.
 So, I should go to my website and find that URL, because I have one that talks specifically about mastering rich results.
 And this is on a subdomain.
 So, I’m going to go ahead and take this URL, and I’m going to link to it.
 And I’m adding these internal links to my site.
 And I want to open it in a new one, that way the user can keep reading this article.
 And then maybe I want to add a call to action at the bottom.
 There are so many things you can do.

-So, if you're interested in learning more about how to optimize your site for semantic search, I have a course for you, and it's all about optimizing for semantic search and going deeper.
+So, if you’re interested in learning more about how to optimize your site for semantic search, I have a course for you, and it’s all about optimizing for semantic search and going deeper.
 Today we talked about optimizing a single webpage, but in this course, we talk about the entire impact of semantic SEO, how to build your knowledge graph, understanding entities, what the heck linked data is, and more.
-I highly recommend you check this out.
+If you’re looking to drive organic traffic to your site, I highly recommend you check this out.
 Go to learn.simplifiedsearch.net, and start optimizing your website for semantic search today.